Web Applications

 Modyo has a custom redirect system that will allow you to take a URL from your site and automatically redirect it via a 301 or 302 code to another section of the site.

 To create a new redirect, click on the New button in the upper right corner of the view.
-Fill in the fields URL of Source and URL of destination and redirection code, and then save the changes.
+Fill in the Source URL and Destination URL fields and the redirection code, then save the changes.

 Attention

-The redirect table is the second to last in precedence, so if there is a URL on the site that points to a page or a default view, you'll see that view instead of being redirected through the custom redirection table.
+The redirects table is the second to last in precedence, so if there is a URL on the site that points to a page or a default view, you will see that view instead of being redirected through the custom redirects table.

 In addition to creating redirects one by one, you can import a CSV file with up to 1000 redirects.